 If you are going to use a letting agent ensure the agent is a member of ARLA, NALS or UKALA.
-Legislation which came into force from October 1st, 2014 requires all letting agents be a member of one of two independent government-approved redress schemes.
+Legislation that came into force on October 1st, 2014 requires all letting agents be a member of one of two independent government-approved redress schemes.

 By using a letting agent, you are likely to have more time to concentrate on other things as they will manage your property.

 Letting agent fees vary from 7% to 15% and does depend if it is fully managed or let and rent collection only.
 Some letting agents take the fees upfront, others operate under a commission agreement.

 You could consider letting and managing the property yourself; this could potential save you 15% on agent fees.
 This is 15% of the gross rent, the rent the tenant pays each month.

 If you are going to rent out your house by yourself, it is essential; you join a landlord’s association.
 Landlord association can provide things like all the legal documents you require, credit checks, inventory, access to deposit scheme and Building insurance for landlords.